-When it comes to Halloween, Ireland goes all out with interesting food concoctions.
+When it comes to Halloween, Ireland goes all out with interesting Irish food concoctions (you may also be surprised to know you can have an Irish Thanksgiving dinner there).
 A mix of curly cabbage, raw onions, and potatoes, the hearty splendors of a Colcannon is commonly eaten before the festivities of Halloween.

 See something shiny in your food?
 Coins were traditionally placed in this dish (usually wrapped in paper) for children to find as a treasure on Halloween.

 Barmbrack is a fruit cake loaf, which can be described as a type of sweet and tasty bread eaten as a treat (or trick).
 Much like the Colcannon, the Barmbrack is filled with things for the family to find to predict their future.